Tracy Williams

-Tracy Williams is an American professional wrestler currently wrestling for Ring of Honor (ROH) where he is a former ROH World Tag Team Champion with Foundation teammate Rhett Titus.
-He is also a former ROH World Television Champion.
+Tracy Williams (born December 18, 1988) is an American professional wrestler.
+Best known under his nickname "Hot Sauce", he is known for his work with Ring of Honor (ROH), where he is a former ROH World Tag Team Champion and former ROH World Television Champion.
+He is also known for his appearances with Chikara, Evolve Wrestling, and New Japan Pro-Wrestling.

-Prior to ROH, he was known for his time in Evolve, where he is a former two-time Evolve Tag Team Champion.